NuGet/docs.microsoft.com-nuget/docs/create-packages/Publish-a-package.md

     nuget push YourPackage.nupkg -Source https://api.nuget.org/v3/index.json
     ```

+#### Publish signed packages

+Before submitting signed packages the certificate used to sign must be registered by one of the co-owners.
+See the [Register certificates](register-certificates.md) topic for more information.

 ### Package validation and indexing

 Packages pushed to nuget.org undergo several validations, such as virus checks.
 (All packages on nuget.org are periodically scanned.)